Brainiac (band)

 Brainiac (also stylized as 3RA1N1AC), is an American indie rock band from Dayton, Ohio.
-It was formed in January 1992 by Tim Taylor, Juan Monasterio (Monostereo), John Schmersal and Tyler Trent.
+It was formed in January 1992 by Tim Taylor, Juan Monasterio (Monostereo), Michelle Bodine and Tyler Trent.
 They disbanded after the sudden death of lead singer Tim Taylor in a car accident on May 23, 1997.

 History

 Formation and early albums (1992–1997)

-Brainiac was formed in Dayton, Ohio, United States in January 1992 with vocalist, guitarist and keyboard player (particularly Moog synthesizers) Tim Taylor (July 20, 1968 - May 23, 1997), bassist Juan Monasterio (Monostereo), guitarist Michelle Bodine and drummer Tyler Trent.
+Brainiac was formed in January 1992 in Dayton, Ohio, by vocalist, keyboardist, and guitarist Tim Taylor (July 20, 1968 - May 23, 1997), bassist Juan Monasterio (Monostereo), guitarist Michelle Bodine and drummer Tyler Trent.
 On March 12, the band played its first show opening for the Oxymorons at Wright State University's Rathskellar, under the name We'll Eat Anything.

 After a slew of singles, they released their debut album, Smack Bunny Baby, on Grass Records in 1993.
 Shortly after the album's release, Gary Gersh offered Brainiac a £2 million record deal with Geffen Records; allegedly, the band's response was to tell him to "fuck off."
 In November 1993, Bodine left the band, and was replaced by John Schmersal.
 The band's next album, Bonsai Superstar, was released in 1994.
 In 1995 they played on the Lollapalooza side stage and recorded four songs in the UK for the BBC Radio 1 Peel Sessions.
-They joined Touch and Go Records and released Internationale, produced by Kim Deal (of The Breeders).
-The following year, their third album, Hissing Prigs in Static Couture, was released on the Touch & Go label.
-All three of their albums were produced by Eli Janney (of Girls Against Boys).
+They then signed to Touch and Go Records and released the EP Internationale, produced by Kim Deal.
+The following year, their third album, Hissing Prigs in Static Couture, was released on Touch and Go.
+All three of their studio albums were produced by Eli Janney of Girls Against Boys.

 Electronic influence and Taylor's death (1997)

-Brainiac generated buzz as a live act to see that resulted in opening slots on tours for Beck, the Breeders and the Jesus Lizard, and received offers from major labels.
-The most prominent bids came from Elektra Records and Interscope Records, although it looked like the band would be signing with Interscope.
-In 1997, they released an electronic-based EP called Electro-Shock for President which turned out to be their last record.
+Brainiac generated buzz as a live act to see that resulted in opening slots on tours for Beck, the Breeders, and the Jesus Lizard, and received offers from major labels.
+The most prominent bids came from Elektra Records and Interscope Records, and the band was poised to sign with the latter.
+In 1997, they released the EP Electro-Shock for President, produced by Jim O'Rourke, which was intended to be a teaser for their fourth album.

-On May 23, 1997, while driving back home, Taylor lost control of his vintage '72 Mercedes and crashed into a lamppost, which burst into flames.
-According to Schmersal, a post-mortem toxicology report indicated that Taylor had succumbed to carbon monoxide poisoning, and was dead before his vehicle crashed; in Transmissions After Zero, Trent and Schmersal recount that Taylor bought the car five days earlier, and that the back of the car was so rusted out that the exhaust gases were leaking into the passenger compartment.
-The group, who were in the middle of pre-production for their fourth album, soon disbanded.
-A benefit show featuring The Breeders and Guided By Voices took place a few months later.
+On May 23, 1997, while driving back home, Taylor lost control of his 1972 Mercedes and crashed into a lamppost, which burst into flames.
+He was 28 years old.
+According to Schmersal, a post-mortem toxicology report indicated that Taylor had died of carbon monoxide poisoning before his vehicle crashed; in the documentary Transmissions After Zero, Trent and Schmersal recount that Taylor had bought the car five days earlier, and that the back of the car was so rusted out that exhaust was leaking into the passenger compartment.
+The group soon disbanded.
+A benefit show featuring Dayton bands Guided By Voices and the Breeders took place a few months later.